Protocol Review Process

 Please use the Continuing Review/Renewal Submission in Cayuse IRB.
 You must submit renewal forms in at least a week before the expiration date if no changes are requested with the renewal.
 If requesting changes to your protocol with the renewal, please submit at least two weeks in advance of your protocol expiration date.

-Q. What is the approval period for my protocol?
+Q. What is the approval period for my protocol that was reviewed/approved prior to January 21, 2019 (pre-2018 Common Rule)?

 A. Exemptions are assigned three-year approval periods.